desktopgame/ofPlanet/readme.md

 should be able to launch for only double click.

 ## Screen Image
-launch application and should be able to display like bellow image.
+launch application and should be able to display like below image.

 ![start screen](ss_default.png)